Dear EMU Campus Community:

 • Makayla Myers, Student

-• Maher Salah, Vice President of Advancement
+• Maher Salah, Vice President of Advancement and Executive Director of the EMU Foundation

 The staff liaison to the Committee is Vicki Reaume, vice president and secretary to the Board of Regents.